jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 > - After presenting recommendations, prompt the user:
 >    - “Do you want to accept all recommendations, specify which numbers to accept (e.g., 1, 3, 5), or propose further edits?”
 > - When the user specifies numbers, implement only those numbered recommendations and disregard or defer the others.
+> - Do not reproduce the table(s) after the user has specified which recommendations they accept.
+Only pull the accepted recommenations into the `Questions.md` file.

 ---